 This one is our most comprehensive food and drink test.
 The test analyses your client’s IgG antibody reactions to 208 food and drink ingredients.
 This test will highlight their food triggers and help you formulate an IgG-guided elimination diet together.

-Below-normal serum calcium concentrations of 8.5-10.5 mg / dl (2.1-2.5 mmol / l characterise hypocalcemia.
-The introduction into clinical practice of routine biochemical studies has contributed to the improvement of the diagnosis of disorders of calcium metabolism, especially asymptomatic hypercalcemia.
+Below-normal serum calcium concentrations of 8.5-10.5 mg/dl (2.1-2.5 mmol / l characterise hypocalcemia.
+The introduction into clinical practice of routine biochemical studies has contributed to improving the diagnosis of disorders of calcium metabolism, predominantly asymptomatic hypercalcemia.
 Even though, on the whole, hypocalcemia is less common in ambulatory patients, it can occur more often in patients with malignant neoplasms and kidney diseases than hypercalcemia.

 Do you experience reactions to foods and think an allergy might cause them?
 Do you experience hay fever-type symptoms, the cause of which is unknown to you?
 Allergies can be challenging to pinpoint.
-And, it’s almost impossible to deal with an allergy without identifying what is causing the problem.
+And it’s almost impossible to deal with an allergy without identifying what is causing the problem.
 This Food Allergy Test is a fast and reliable home-to-laboratory allergy testing service.
-Furthermore, it can pinpoint what you are reacting to, identify your specific allergic reactions, and enable you to take control.